On this Day, in 1989: Tadeusz Mazowiecki became Poland’s first non-Communist PM in 43 years - Kafkadesk

-On August 24, 1989, one of the most important architects of the Polish Round Table Talks, Tadeusz Mazowiecki was picked by Lech Wałęsa to lead the new administration, becoming the first non-communist prime minister in Central and Eastern Europe in 43 years.
+On August 24, 1989, one of the most important architects of the Polish Round Table Talks, Tadeusz Mazowiecki was picked by Lech Wałęsa to lead Poland’s new administration and became the first non-communist prime minister in Central and Eastern Europe in 43 years.

 After rising through the ranks of the PAX Association, the only large Catholic organisation supported by the Communist authorities, Tadeusz Mazowiecki was eventually expelled from the association for criticising its conflicts with the Catholic hierarchy and loyalty to the communist authorities.